 Exhibiting talent from such a young age, he began copying ancient sculptures as a youth.
 He was exposed to the ancient Greek and Roman art that was abundant in the city.
 At 17 he went to study sculpture at the Vienna Academy.
 These Classical and expressive styles continued to influence his work, along with religious and patriotic themes.
 He revived and celebrated Slavic culture – the history, literature, architecture- in ways no other artist was doing.
 He exhibited all over Europe, including having his first solo exhibition at the Victoria and Albert Museum in London in 1915.
 At the time was hailed as the “greatest sculptor since the Renaissance”.

 Contemplation is another wonderful example of Mestrovic’s handling of female subjects.
 This meditative pose with soft forms is characteristic of how he depicts female sensuality.
 His second wife, Olga Meštrović, was the model for this work carved in Carrara marble.
 Mestrovic said, “Art is a song and a prayer at the same time”, and this particular image evokes that sentiment perfectly.

 The Old Woman (1908) shows a great contrast between his skills and interpretations.
 Compared to the stylized Vestalka, this is naturalistic and raw.
 Even in this early work, his immense emotionality and variety of styles are evident.

 Living all over Europe and then in America, Mestrovic met many contemporaries such as Rodin, Klimt, Otto Wagner and also became friends with Nikola Tesla.
 Four years before his death, Tesla asked Mestrovic to create a statue of him.
 Created in 1952, it can now be seen near Flower Square in Zagreb.

 Mestrovic’s treatment of the male figure is just as evocative as the female.
 This plaster casting of Serbian Knight, Miloš Obilić from 1908, shows the expressive musculature and dramatic contours and pose.
-This statue was created during Mestrovic’s residence in Paris and was meant to be one of the hundreds of figures representing national heroes throughout the Kosovo Temple in Belgrade, which was never finished.
+This statue was created during Mestrovic’s residence in Paris.
+It was meant to be one of the hundreds of figures representing national heroes throughout the Kosovo Temple in Belgrade, which was never finished.
 He poured himself into the execution of these sculptures, another example of his devotion to his country’s past and history.